 Some shorter customers have found the length of the wedge to be slightly awkward, which may create pressure in the hips.
 Many have also reported sliding down throughout the night, and some have found the pillow to be too firm.
 There is also no warranty specified, although it may be indicated in the packaging when shipped.

-Most wedge pillows are simply triangular, but the Avana Contoured Support Pillow is ergonomically designed to provide maximum support and alignment, which will be especially enticing if you tend towards firm mattresses.
+While most wedge pillows are simply triangular, but the Avana Contoured Support Pillow is ergonomically designed to provide maximum support and alignment. which will be especially enticing if you tend towards firm mattresses.
 You might experience some sliding, but you will have to decide if that is a worthwhile price to pay for GERD relief.

 Avana SuperSlant Wedge Pillow